 The virtual secondment will require a minimum commitment of 100 hours, which equates to approximately two days a week for six weeks.

-Applications are now open for 2020 Jawun virtual secondments, a highly recommended leadership development experience for senior managers and executives in the South Australian Public Sector.
+Applications are now open for Round one of the 2021 Jawun secondments, a highly recommended leadership development experience for senior managers and executives in the South Australian Public Sector.
 Although this program is aimed at management and executive levels, employees at the ASO6 level and above are encouraged to apply.

-Jawun Information Sessions are coming soon.
+Jawun Information Sessions are being planned for 2021.
 To register your interest please email OCPSELeadershipAcademy@sa.gov.au .

 Jawun is a national organisation that began in 2001.
 Apart from the South Australian Government, Jawun has also developed a range of private sector partnerships with organisations such as Westpac, KPMG, Wesfarmers, NAB, Leighton Contractors, Qantas, Commonwealth Bank, QBE, Woodside, News Corp, Telstra, Macquarie, RAA, and the Bendigo & Adelaide Bank.
 Working alongside corporate executives provides significant networking opportunities for South Australian Government secondees.